 On the coast at Little Bay stands the Australian Nurses' War Memorial Chapel — the only chapel of its type in Australia.
-The non-denominational chapel was built and is now managed by the Prince Henry Hospital Trained Nurses' Association Inc.
+The inter-denominational chapel was built and is now managed by the Prince Henry Hospital Trained Nurses' Association Inc.

-For further information and to book the chapel for your special occasion, please call Lee, Chapel Booking Officer, on 0447 614 137, or email firstname.lastname@example.org.
+For further information and to book the chapel for your special occasion, please call 0447 614 137 or complete the website enquiry form.

 According to the New South Wales Government Gazette of 1880, the population of Sydney was 221,000, Sir Henry Parkes was the Premier, and Sydney Hospital, as the first hospital in Australia was training nurses based on the Florence Nightingale model from London.